iovasile/HotProspects/README.md

 The challenges seemed very easy, and I was able to tap into all I've learned recently to get the job done nice and fast.
 The growing knowledge base were I store reusable pieces of code is a GAMECHANGER.

 Also, this chapter was PACKED with amazing techniques.
-My favourite technique from this chapter was the UserNotification stuff.
+My favourite was the UserNotification stuff.
 It's such an essential functionality in modern apps, yet it's so easy to setup and use with SwiftUI.

 There's so much I don't know and so much I'm not even aware of, but I'm feeling very good about my progress.
 On to the next project.